sagemath/sagewiki_to_gh-2022-10-10/SAGE_in_the_News.md

 Broadly construed, this will describe how SAGE (the software or the machine sage.math) and Blogs impacts mathematicians by listing some of the news items involving SAGE.

-  Matemáticas Libres: A Spanish Article about Sage:
+  Matemáticas Libres: A Spanish Blog/Article about Sage:
     [http://territoriolibre.org/index.php/2007/12/26/matematicas-libres/ Spanish Version] and [http://www.google.com/translate?u=http%3A%2F%2Fterritoriolibre.org%2Findex.php%2F2007%2F12%2F26%2Fmatematicas-libres%2F&langpair=es%7Cen&hl=en&ie=UTF8 English Translation (Google)]

   Sage is #5 in Layer 8's "Top 10 of 2007" (whatever that is):